 Mary McGrath, a registered nurse with a B.S. in Education, received training in Spiritual Direction from the Mercy Center in Colorado.
 She pursued graduate work at the University of Maine, Bangor Theological Seminary and St. Joseph’s College.
 Mary offers spiritual direction in a small cottage on her property called “Little Portion Peace Place” in honor of St. Francis and St. Clare.
 Mary’s own background is in the Catholic tradition but she welcomes seekers of all traditions.
 She is married with five grown children and thirteen grandchildren.
 She can be reached at (207)563-2150 or by emailing her at firstname.lastname@example.org.

 Ken Parker has received and given spiritual direction since the mid-1970s.
 Ken is open to consider direction with all persons but specializes in work with males in the second half of life and with clergy at any stage of their journey.
 A profile and guide-lines are available upon request.
-Ken lives in Brunswick, Maine, and may be reached at firstname.lastname@example.org or 207.333.9335.
+Ken now lives in Southern New England, where he also practices spiritual directions and may be reached at email@example.com or 207.333.9335.

 Emily Rotch, Spiritual Director.
 Gardner, knitter, sailor and backyard birder.
 Mother of three, grandmother of two.
 Episcopal lay minister.
 Trained at Shalem Institute.
 Ten years experience.
 Mentor for christian formation.
 Occasional workshop leader.
 Dreamwork is a regular part of my spiritual practice as well as art related to the dreamwork.
 “I love the recklessness of faith.
 First you leap, and then you grow wings.”
 William Sloan Coffin.
 207-845-2250 firstname.lastname@example.org

 Beury Simons, Spiritual Director.
-Offers individual spiritual direction in Waldoboro, Maine for those seeking a companion on their spiritual journey.
+Offers individual spiritual direction for those seeking a companion on their spiritual journey.
+Beury can be contacted in Waldoboro, Maine, from April to October, and in Florida for the remaining months.
 Beury sees this as an exciting process of listening, reflecting back, and offering suggestions while encouraging and affirming the directee on their path.
-Beury may be reached at 207-832-4743 or firstname.lastname@example.org.
+Beury may be reached at 207-832-4743 or email@example.com.

 Sr. Elizabeth Wagner